What is NX-Writer?

 Snapshots

-• Name snapshots (e.g., "Draft 1", "After Beta Reader Feedback")
+• Name: Give the snapshot a descriptive name (e.g., "Draft 1", "After Beta Reader Feedback").

 Time Travel Compare